-During times of crisis many will worry about the situation and what the future beholds.
+During times of crisis many will worry about the situation and what the future holds.
 The current coronavirus Covid-19 is something few of us have experienced in our lifetime.
 Emergency measures have been introduced by governments, including here in Portugal and this has affected our daily lives.
 However we will get through this and come out stronger as a result.

 Remember Portugal is one of the safest places to live and visit.

 To help cope with this, we have created this page with the most inspirational and positive comments that people have recently posted on our Facebook page.
 Please read them because as a result you will feel better.
 Scroll down and fill up with positive energy!